discentem/bk_cpe_chef_tutorial/README.md

 ## Who is this tutorial for?

-- Anyone who wants to learn how Facebook's way to use Chef.
+- Anyone who wants to learn Facebook's way to use Chef.
 But particularly [Client Platform Engineers](https://kanenarraway.com/posts/client-platform-engineering/) who are new to Chef.

 ## Background